 While Darius the Great proclaimed himself victorious in all battles in the region, basking his success on the "grace of Ahura Mazda," the inscriptions are far more important than simple stories of historical kings.
-The inscriptions were crucial to the decipherment of cuneiform script, a very early system of writing, where it was translated into 3 languages including Old Persian, Elamite, and Babylonian (a later form of Akkadian).
+These inscriptions were crucial to the decipherment of cuneiform script, a very early system of writing, where it was translated into 3 languages including Old Persian, Elamite, and Babylonian (a later form of Akkadian).

+So to no surprise the Bisotun Inscriptions were accepted on the UNESCO heritage list.
 Sound interesting?
 Well consider this: what the Rosetta Stone is to Egyptian hieroglyphs, the Bisotun is to cuneiform.

 As the oldest historic monument in Tehran, the Golestan Palace represents the former monarch, offering royal residence, hospitality and coronation (think Buckingham Palace).

 Construction originally started during the reign of Tahmasp I (r.
 1524-1576) of the Safavid dynasty.
 It was later renovated and expanded during the Qajar Dynasty, when Tehran transformed into the capital city against growing threats of imperialist Russia and Britain.
-It then changed shape again in the the 20th century during Pahlavi rule.
+It then changed shape again in the 20th century during Pahlavi rule.